 In 1879, Thomas Edison filed for a patent for the first commercially successful incandescent light bulb.
 This was not, as many believe, the first time someone had created artificial light.

 As early as 1800, Italian inventor Alessandro Volta, while working on his idea for an electric battery, conducted electricity through a copper wire which heated up to a white hot glow.
-Technically, this is considered one of the first examples of incandescent light.
+Technically, this is considered one of the first historical examples of incandescent light.

 Since that time, great improvements and scientific breakthroughs have continued to shape the way we illuminate our world.
 The next big leap in the evolution of lighting was the introduction of the fluorescent light bulb.
 Riding in on the coat tails of the mercury vacuum pump invented by a German glassblower named Heinrich Geissler.